ubc-mgem-fcor599/FCOR-599-Workshops/CodingCrossover/README.md

 *Note: you do not need to run this example in the Jupter Lab IDE but the live tutorial will be done using it.*

 ### Step 2
 Once the environment is created and Jupyter Lab is opened you can download the `supervised_classification.ipynb` from [here](https://github.com/ubc-mgem-fcor599/FCOR-599-Workshops/blob/main/CodingCrossover/scripts/supervised_classification.ipynb).
 This notebook will walk you through similar steps to the ones found in the original lab assignment.
+Open this notebook and run each of the code chunks.

 *Note: you will need to change the file paths within this notebook to the ones in your system and run each code chunk to show your results.*